State Authorization and Complaint Resolution

 Online and distance education is an important part of Oregon State University's program offerings, with many students participating in federal financial aid.
 Recent amendments to the Higher Education Act of 1965 include changes in regulation for State Authorization that may impact online education providers.
 The relevant language includes:

-If an institution is offering postsecondary education through to students in a State in which it is not physically located or in which it is otherwise subject to State jurisdiction as determined by the State, the institution must meet any State requirements for it to be legally offering postsecondary online education in that State.
+If an institution is offering postsecondary education to students in a State in which it is not physically located or in which it is otherwise subject to State jurisdiction as determined by the State, the institution must meet any State requirements for it to be legally offering postsecondary online education in that State.
 An institution must be able to document to the Secretary the State's approval upon request.

 (Authority: 20 U.S.C.
 1001 and 1002)

 OSU Ecampus is working in cooperation with the Department of Education and states' agencies to comply with required authorizations so that we can continue to provide educational access to students across the country.
 We are evaluating and working to comply with these various requirements and will provide up-to-date information when available.

 The University recognizes the importance of providing an opportunity for appeal for students from decisions made by student governing groups, University administrators, committees, and faculty and staff.
 Particular care is taken to provide safeguards for students in any action which significantly alters their status at the University, e.g. changes their living situation, prohibits them from participating in certain activities, suspends them from the institution, significantly affects their academic standing.
 Basic appeal procedures are summarized in the Oregon Administrative Rules.
 Any questions regarding appeal procedures should be directed to the individual department or committee involved or to the Office of the Dean of Students (200 Kerr Administration Building).